Pastoral care for LGBTQ Catholics: Always Our Children

 The bishops of the United States published in 1997 a letter entitled Always Our Children, as a pastoral message to parents of gay and bisexual children with guidelines for pastoral ministers.
 It told parents not to break off contact with a gay or bisexual son or daughter; they should instead look for appropriate counseling both for the child and for themselves.
 The letter said that, while homosexual orientation is not sinful, homosexual activity is immoral, but gay people must be accepted with respect, compassion, and sensitivity, and allowed to participate actively in the Christian community, and even, if living chastely, to hold leadership positions.

-One of the pastoral recommendations it made to church ministers was "Welcome homosexual persons into the faith community, and seek out those on the margins.
+One of the pastoral recommendations it made to church ministers was to "welcome homosexual persons into the faith community, and seek out those on the margins.
 Avoid stereotyping and condemning.
 Strive first to listen.
 Do not presume that all homosexual persons are sexually active.
 Learn more about homosexuality and church teaching so your preaching, teaching, and counseling will be informed and effective."

 It added that "it is not sufficient only to avoid unjust discrimination.
 Homosexual persons 'must be accepted with respect, compassion and sensitivity.'"
 It also noted "an importance and urgency" to minister to those with AIDS, especially considering the impact it had on the gay community, and the bishops "reject[ed] the idea that HIV/AIDS is a direct punishment from God."
 They closed by saying that "nothing in the Bible or in Catholic teaching can be used to justify prejudicial or discriminatory attitudes and behaviors."